Menu

 PersonID LastName FirstName Address City

-If you create a new table using an existing table, the new table will be filled with the existing values from the old table.
+If you create a new table from an existing table, the new table will be filled with the values from the existing table.

 Syntax